35 Examples of Personal Goals You Need to Set (Updated 2023)

 I think too many of us are afraid to learn new skills or change anything too drastic in our lives because we have this crazy fear of failure.
 We need to dump that.

-I think it’s important to step out of your comfort zone and def try new things at least once a week.
+I think it’s important to step out of your comfort zone and definitely try new things at least once a week.
 More if you can!

 Do something nice for someone else

-All the time.
-Not just once a year.
-Go volunteer at a homeless shelter or maybe even help out an organization that calls to your heart that needs more hands.
+Volunteer all the time, not just once a year.
+Go volunteer at a homeless shelter or maybe even help out an organization that calls to your heart and needs more hands.

-Volunteering is a great way to give back to the community and meet new people, not to mention it will explode your heart too!
+Volunteering is a great way to give back to the community and meet new people, and it will explode your heart, too!

 Control your temper/anger

 This is super important.
-I know it’s kind of part of becoming a better person but not only that, it will help you be more physically and emotionally healthier too!
-Anger is toxic and can cause high blood pressure, headaches and so many other physical ailments.
+I know it’s part of becoming a better person, but it will also help you be physically and emotionally healthier!
+Anger is toxic and can cause high blood pressure, headaches, and many other physical ailments.

-Not only that, when you project your anger on to someone else, you are hurting them a lot.
-So work on anger management and have more calm in your life.
+Not only that but when you project your anger onto someone else, you hurt them a lot.
+So work on anger management and be calmer in your life.

 Stand up for what you believe in

-Even if you have to stand alone.
-That’s ok.
-It’s important to have a voice and integrity.
-In my opionion anyway.
+Even if you have to stand alone, that’s okay.
+It’s important to have a voice and integrity, in my opinion.

 Wake up a little earlier

 Even 15 minutes earlier every morning is life-changing.
-In that 15 minutes, you can quietly spend some time alone, read, journal, meditate (all the things we talked about already!) do some yoga or pilates.
+In those 15 minutes, you can quietly spend some time alone, read, journal, meditate (all the things we talked about already!), and do some yoga or pilates.

 The possibilities are endless!
-You might even have time to make a healthy breakfast too!
-15 minutes can change your entire day and mood for the day.
+You might even have time to make a healthy breakfast!
+Just 15 minutes can change your entire day and mood.

 Spend more time with aging relatives or friends

-You know she’s lonely and I’m sure she’d love some company.
+You know she’s lonely, and I’m sure she’d love some company.
 Or what about friends you haven’t seen in a really long time?
 Call ’em up!!
-Go for a tea or maybe even take a road trip together to go get ice cream or something fun!
+Go for tea or maybe even take a road trip together to get ice cream or something fun!

 Financial Goals Are Equally Important

-While I didn’t mention money goals at all in this article, I think it’s an essential component in goal setting.
-Many of us don’t have extra money or an emergency fund (in case you lose your job or in case of a death or whatever).
-Myself included!
+While I didn’t mention money goals at all in this article, I think they’re an essential component in goal setting.
+Many of us don’t have extra money or an emergency fund (in case you lose your job or in case of a death or whatever)—myself included!

 We have no financial security, which is scary if you ask me.

-I think having a solid money plan should be set in place.
-I think one of the best things here would be to look into hiring a financial advisor (you can find affordable ones or just talk to a banker!) and discuss long-term financial goals.
+I think a solid money plan should be established.
+One of the best things here would be to look into hiring a financial advisor (you can find affordable ones or just talk to a banker!) and discuss long-term financial goals.

 How to Write Personal Goals

-If you need to lose weight, eat better or cut out sugar, whatever the case may be, set a date, clean out your kitchen and stick to it.
+If you need to lose weight, eat better, or cut out sugar, set a date, clean out your kitchen, and stick to it.
 Some people love to work on health goals with a buddy.

 Take inventory and see what areas of your life need improving or changing.
 This can be hard to do because we are forced to face our toxic traits.
 That’s ok.
 We aren’t perfect.

 Write down the top five and choose the first three to work on.
-Don’t tackle everything at once because you’ll only set yourself up for failure.
+Don’t tackle everything at once; doing so will only set you up for failure.

-Take a close look at your work life and see how you can change, improve, retire early or completely overhaul.
+Take a close look at your work life and see how you can change, improve, retire early, or completely overhaul it.
 Remember, nothing is impossible.

 I completely reinvented my life at 52 and don’t have one single regret.